gradoslovar/kubernetes/devops/infrastructure (AKS)/README.md

-#
+#  Deploy Azure Kubernetes Service

+This is a recepie for deploying managed Kubernetes service on Azure, that will serve as test environmet.
+This is at the same time a blueprint for the production on Azure.

+*For the instalation of one-node cluster on your laptop, please consult the [Minikube guide](MINIKUBE.md).*

+Here we will use [Terraform](https://www.terraform.io/) by [Hashicorp](https://www.hashicorp.com/) as a tool for scaffolding the cluster.
 Terraform provides an easy way to define, preview, and deploy cloud infrastructure by using a [covenient templating language](https://www.terraform.io/docs/configuration/syntax.html).
 One of the main advantages of Terraform is presence of many [providers](https://www.terraform.io/docs/providers/) which is useful because it allows us to interact with various destination API's (Azure, VMware, Alicloud, AWS, … even GitHub and DNS) in consistent manner utilizing Terraform template language.
 To use Terraform for provisioning Azure Kubernetes Service (AKS), a couple of prerequisites must be met.

 ## Installing Terraform